 Contingent consideration, resulting from business combinations, is valued at fair value at the acquisition date as part of the business combination.
-Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 "Financial Instruments: Recognition and Measurement", is measured at fair value with the changes in fair value recognized in the statement of profit or loss.
+Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 "Financial Instruments: Recognition and Measurement", is measured at fair value with the changes in fair value recognized in the statement of profit or loss in accordance with IAS 39.